 ARF Pension Solutions – Approaching Retirement

 When it comes to drawing down your pension plan benefits and investing in an ARF, if you have a number of pension plans from previous employments, you can take a tax-free lump sum of 25% from each up to a maximum total of €200,000 and then invest the balance in your ARF.

 Is an ARF Right for You?

 If you were a member of a Defined Benefits Occupational Pension Scheme, then you need to think carefully and get professional financial advice before opting to go the ARF route.
-A Defined Benefit pension, as opposed to a Defined Contribution pension, promises a set level of pension based on your past salary and company service, may possibly be the better option for you, dependent on your personal circumstances.
+A Defined Benefit pension, as opposed to a Defined Contribution pension, promises a set level of pension based on your past salary and company service, which may well be the better option for you, depending on your personal circumstances.

 Some Defined Benefit Pensions have a lesser spouse pension built-in if were to die whilst in receipt of your pension, but unlike with an ARF, your fund cannot be passed on to your children after you die.

 Why choosing the right ARF adviser is paramount